Students of the Dutch bachelor’s programme, see Psychologie en Wetenschap

 2. Knowledge of the main forms of reasoning used within science and beyond.
 This also prepares for the profession of researcher (and beyond) because forms of reasoning play a crucial part in this profession.

-3. Applying knowledge and understanding of basic skills in analysing and understanding types of logical reasoning, and the errors (fallacies) that may occur, in combination with skill in recognising different methods of persuasion (rhetoric).
-This also prepares for the profession of researcher, in which the application of forms of reasoning and the ability to recognize fallacies plays a crucial part.
+3. Applying and understanding of basic skills in analysing and understanding types of logical reasoning, and the errors (fallacies) that may occur, in combination with skill in recognising different methods of persuasion (rhetoric).
+This prepares for the profession of researcher, but also for general discussions outside academia, in which the application of forms of reasoning and the ability to recognize fallacies plays a crucial part.

 For the timetable of this course please refer to MyTimetable